Quantum limit for laser interferometric gravitational wave detectors from optical dissipation

 According to the QCRB, the sensitivity is ultimately bounded by the power or equivalently energy fluctuation inside the arm cavities.
 This can be intuitively understood from the fact that we want to measure the phase or timing difference between the two interferometer arms accurately, and a large uncertainty in the photon number or energy is needed, due to the number-phase or energy-time uncertainty relation.
 Note, however, that increasing $S_{PP}$ is only advantageous if a minimum uncertainty state, or at least nearly minimum uncertainty state, can be maintained.
 Minimum uncertainty states are, however, very delicate and easily destroyed by optical losses which lead to decoherence.

-The power fluctuation $S_{PP}$ can be enhanced, and thus the QCRB reduced, with a variety of approaches.
-The most obvious approach is to increase the optical power in the interferometer, but this is limited by thermal lensing\,\cite{Lawrence02}, alignment stability\,\cite{Hirose:10}, and parametric instabilities\,\cite{Evans15}.
-A second approach is to introduce squeezed states of light generated by nonlinear optical processes\,\cite{Schnabel2017} at the readout port (see Fig \ref{fig:config}).
-In addition to squeezing the vacuum fluctuations which enter the interferometer, the radiation pressure coupling between the optical field and the test masses produces squeezing internally.
-This process, known as ``pondermotive squeezing''\,\cite{Aspelmeyer2014}, is the source of radiation pressure noise, and is also the origin of the optical spring effect.
-The optical spring enhances the sensitivity\,\cite{BuCh2002} by amplifying power fluctuations via optical feedback, with the optomechanical squeezing (amplification) providing the feedback gain\,\cite{Miao2017}.
+The power fluctuation $S_{PP}$ can be enhanced, and thus the QCRB be reduced, with a variety of approaches.
+The most obvious approach is to increase the optical power in the interferometer, but this is limited by thermal lensing\,\cite{Lawrence02}, alignment stability\,\cite{Hirose:10}, and parametric instabilities\,\cite{Braginsky2001, Evans15}.
+A second approach is to introduce squeezed states of light generated by nonlinear optical processes\,\cite{Schnabel2017} at the readout port (cf. Fig.\,\ref{fig:config}).
+In addition to squeezing the vacuum fluctuations which-- enter the interferometer, the radiation pressure coupling between the optical field and the test masses produces squeezing internall.y This process, known as ``pondermotive squeezing''\,\cite{Kimble01, Aspelmeyer2014}, is actually the cause of the radiation pressure noise.
+We can it turn into a resource for enhancing the detector sensitivity by detuning the signal-recycling cavity (SRC) formed by ITM and SRM away from the perfect resonance.
+This is the so-called optical spring effect which was studied extensively by focusing on the dynamics of the test masses\,\cite{BuCh2002}.
+In the Appendix \ref{app:OS-sqz}, we illustrate an equivalent picture mentioned in Ref.\,\cite{Miao2017} from the perspective of the internal ponderomotive squeezing.

 In principle, we can combine the above-mentioned approaches to increase $S_{PP}$ and make the QCRB vanishingly small, which implies an unbounded sensitivity.
 A clear example of this would be the injection of a very strongly squeezed state which could increase $S_{PP}$ by more than an order of magnitude.
-In the presence of optical losses, a highly squeezed state will cease to be a minimum uncertainty state and the QCRB will not be a relevant bound (see Fig. \ref{fig:sensitivity}).
+In the presence of optical losses, a highly squeezed state will cease to be a minimum uncertainty state due to decoherence, and the QCRB in the lossless case will not be a relevant bound.

-In this paper, we present a new general limit to GW detectors which cannot be surpassed and is more constraining than the QCRB for most realistic interferometer configurations.
-As we will show, the optical losses lead to the following sensitivity limit, to first order in the loss parameter $\epsilon$:
+In this paper, we present a new general limit to GW detectors which cannot be surpassed and is more constraining than the QCRB for realistic interferometer configurations with optical losses.
+As we will show, the optical losses lead to the following sensitivity limit, to the first order of the loss parameter $\epsilon$: